 KitchenAid has a long history of setting the standard for personal kitchen appliances that look and function at a professional level.
 Their forays into burr coffee grinders are no different in that regard.

 As a brand, their name is frequently associated with high-end quality and a price tag to match.
-In the world of burr coffee geek grinders, however, this model hovers at the mid-range level of cost.
+In the world of best coffee burr grinders, however, this model hovers at the mid-range level of cost.

 We've already mentioned the die-cast metal body looks great, but we're just going to say it again: the curve and contour of this model's design is a delightfully retro style that matches their other appliances in style and shape, such as their famous stand mixer.